javonesm89/Priv-vee/Notes.md

 X You must include a nested new route with form that relates to the parent resource

-_ You must include a nested index or show route
+X You must include a nested index or show route

-_ Your forms should correctly display validation errors.
+X Your forms should correctly display validation errors.

-_ Your fields should be enclosed within a fields_with_errors class
+X Your fields should be enclosed within a fields_with_errors class

-_ Error messages describing the validation failures must be present within the view.
+X Error messages describing the validation failures must be present within the view.

 _ Your application must be, within reason, a DRY (Do-Not-Repeat-Yourself) rails app.